mmore500/mmore500.github.io/blog_professional/_posts/2019-12-16-depo-consensus.md

 I had been interested in using tag-matching for other ends, so we decided to build an abstracted tag-matching tool that could be plugged in to SignalGP.

 The tool is composed of three swappable modules,
-1. Metric: generates a raw match score for each query/tag pair,
+1. Metric: generates a raw match distance for each query/tag pair,
-2. Regulator: performs runtime adjustment of a tag's match scores (e.g., a tag might be upregulated so that across the board it enjoys higher match scores or downregulated so that across the board it suffers lower match scores), and
+2. Regulator: performs runtime adjustment of a tag's match distances (e.g., a tag might be upregulated so that across the board it enjoys higher match distances or downregulated so that across the board it suffers lower match distances), and
-3. Selector: returns a subset of tags based on regulated match scores.
+3. Selector: returns a subset of tags based on regulated match distances.

 (If you use C++ and want to match some tags, the [MatchBin](https://github.com/devosoft/Empirical/blob/master/source/tools/MatchBin.h) class is available as a tool in our lab's [Empirical software library](https://github.com/devosoft/Empirical).)